 Some of the most common health problems linked to longterm chronic stress are:

-- heart disease (high blood pressure, high cholesterol)
+- cardiovascular disease (high blood pressure, high LDL (bad) cholesterol)

 When the stress response system is activated, energy is mobilized.
 But you need to replenish those energy stores.
 After a while, your body no longer does this efficiently.
 In the short-run, your body tries to ‘help’ by storing energy in the form of fat in the mid-section.
 But this added weight is not good for the heart; an apple-shaped waist is considered a key risk factor for heart disease.